-EVBox started out in 2010.
-Back in the day when electric driving still struggled for a mainstream audience.
+EVBox started out in 2010, back when electric driving was still struggling to find a mainstream audience.
 They became the supplier of public charging infrastructure in cities such as Amsterdam, Rotterdam, and Monaco.
-Additionally, EVBox started creating and innovating Smart Charging technologies and started offering software for companies, cities and drivers to enhance the charging experience.
+The company then went a step further by creating Smart Charging technologies and offering software to companies, cities and drivers to enhance their charging experience.

-EVBox makes charging stations and charging software available worldwide.
-Their founders Bram van de Leur and Huub Rothengatter drove one of the first Tesla’s in the USA and foresaw the demand for charging stations would go up drastically.
-Growing from a start-up to a reasonably sized scale-up with offices in ten countries, they found themselves on the brink of some new challenges in communication and PR.
+EVBox’s founders, Bram van de Leur and Huub Rothengatter, drove one of the first Teslas in the USA and could already foresee the demand for charging stations would go up dramatically.
+Thanks to their foresight, EVBox now offers charging stations and software globally.
+But growing from a startup to a reasonably sized scale-up with offices in ten countries comes with its own challenges, one of which was scaling up communications and PR.

 EVBox has a mission: save the world, one charging station at a time.